 These findings establish that protein aggregation in CMIs is a heterogeneous, region-dependent process, with multiple proteins aggregating within the same individuals.
-This research provides new evidence that co-aggregation may be a contributing molecular mechanism in CMIs.
-It also highlights how both genetic and environmental stressors can influence aggregation.
-The results lay the groundwork for future research into protein aggregation as a potential biomarker or therapeutic target, offering novel molecular insights into the pathophysiology of CMIs.
+It also provides new evidence that co-aggregation may be a contributing molecular mechanism in CMIs.
+Moreover, it highlights how both genetic and environmental stressors can influence aggregation.
+This study is limited by variability in brain tissue quality, protein aggregation detected in controls, and reliance on overexpression models in cell culture.
+Also, the Drosophila model showed leaky gene expression and requires further validation.
+Taken together, these factors highlight the need for improved models and normalization methods in future research.
+Nevertheless, the results from this thesis lay the groundwork for future research into protein aggregation as a potential biomarker or therapeutic target, offering novel molecular insights into the pathophysiology of CMIs.